brettski/brettski.com/src/_blog/posts/accessing-web_dav-from-windows-xp.md

 ---
-title: "Accessing Web_DAV from Windows XP"
+title: 'Accessing Web_DAV from Windows XP'
-date: "2009-12-03T05:01:09.000Z"
+date: '2009-12-03T05:01:09.000Z'
 categories:
-  - "nerdiness"
+  - 'nerdiness'
-  - "tutorial"
+  - 'tutorial'
 tags:
-  - "howto"
+  - 'howto'
-  - "webdav"
+  - 'webdav'
-slug: "accessing-web_dav-from-windows-xp"
+slug: 'accessing-web_dav-from-windows-xp'
 ---

-This has driven me crazy for weeks, I just haven't been able to access web\_dav I setup at [dreamhost.com](http://www.dreamhost.com/r.cgi?490900).
+This has driven me crazy for weeks, I just haven't been able to access web_dav I setup at [dreamhost.com](http://www.dreamhost.com/r.cgi?490900).

 I found a perfect article on how to do it at [Geek Boy's Blog](http://blog.pclark.net/2005/03/fun-with-windows-xp-and-webdav.html).
 It's so simple,...